akalankaimesh/whatsapp-clone-gapstars/README.md

 To make the most of this WhatsApp clone, you can follow these usage instructions:

 - Sign up with google account
 - Send some chats
+- Click on 3 dot icon and then click logout btn for SignOut
-- Developed for assesment
+- Developed for a assesment